tomirons/pw-web/readme.md

 php artisan key:generate
 ````

-If you receive a 500 error after installation, redo the permissions again.
+**Note:** If you receive a 500 error after installation, redo the permissions again.

 If you receive any other errors please create an [issue](https://github.com/huludini/pw-web/issues).